 There are many places to play online, but one of the best ways to improve is to play someone of similar or greater strength in person.

-The Bristol Go Club meets every Wednesday at 7pm to play Go.
+Bristol Go Club was founded over 50 years ago and meets every Wednesday at 7pm to play Go.
 The only exceptions are usually the two Wednesdays around Christmas and New Year.

 We meet at Bristol County Sports Club (40 Colston Street, Bristol, BS1 5AE).
 It's very convenient for many buses to the centre and the nearest car park is Trenchard Street Car Park.